 My name is Elif.
 My ARE journey started a while ago, and it took me almost 2 years to pass all of the ARE 5.0 exams.
 It was one of the most challenging experiences of my lifetime.
 While studying, I felt the need for more practice questions, but the options were either limited or too expensive.
 So I decided to write my own questions while studying and, in fact, shared them with a lot of friends for free along the way.
 After I passed, I kept receiving emails from people who wanted access to my questions.
 The word was spreading fast.
 So I had to do something to be able to share them with everyone.
 And I decided to create this web site.
-I am starting with PPD, PDD, and PA questions, but I promise the rest will come… I am glad to see you here and truly hope these questions help the ARE community pass their exams.
+I am glad to see you here and truly hope these questions help the ARE community pass their exams.

 recent blog posts

-Taking AREs has been one of the most challenging experience of my lifetime.
-I don’t think it is because I was born into a privileged life and pampered with comfort up until to that point:).
-On the contrary, I have always had to study/work so hard to achieve things in
+Taking AREs has been one of the most challenging experiences of my lifetime.
+I don’t think it is because I was born into a privileged life and pampered with comfort up until that point:).
+On the contrary, I have always had to study/work so hard to achieve things.
+The geography

 Standardized tests are reality of life and like I said in my earlier posts, I had my fair share of being tested throughout my life.
 I failed and passed many times, made a lot of mistakes and learned a lot about them.
 I consider myself as a good test-taker now,

-Hello!
-I don’t want this web-site to be only “a quiz taking” website to help people pass.
+I don’t want this website to be only “a quiz-taking” website.
 The more we engage, the higher the chances for you guys to pass!
-So I decided to host some monthly or sometimes bi-weekly webinars where I can either focus on a topic, a book or just on some study techniques.
-It doesn’t matter if you already purchased the questions or not, anyone can join me.
-Some of these events will be free, and some will have a small fee depending on the demand.
+So I decided to host regular webinars to focus on a topic, a book, or some study techniques.
+It doesn’t matter if you already purchased the questions or not; anyone can join the webinars.
+Some of these events will be free, and some will have a fee depending on the demand.

-Below please find the list of upcoming Webinars and register ahead of the time!
-I will have a Max 100 people limit per Webinar and it will be first come first serve!
-So hurry up!
-Also, please tell your friends!
-I promise some “scary” contents like “structural formulas” won’t be as scary anymore, once you joined these Webinars.
+Below please find the calendar for upcoming Webinars and register ahead of time!
 And, if you are not going to make it, cancel your registration to open up room for people who can actually make it.